OpenSidewalks/OpenSidewalks-Schema/README.md

 |   |
 |:- |
 | **Description**
-| A curb for which a type has not been determined yet.
+| A curb for which a type has not been determined yet or a type could not be determined despite some effort.
 | **Subtype of**
 | *None*
 | **Geometry**